AmericaTravelUnited States

 Miami Beach, Florida

-There is no Florida beach that is quite as iconic as Miami Beach.
-In fact, Miami Beach is one of the most visited beaches in the world.
-The white sandy shores and crystal clear water attract people from around the world.
+No Florida beach feels quite as iconic to me as Miami Beach.
+On my first visit, I could immediately see why it’s one of the most visited beaches in the world.
+The stretch of white sandy shoreline seemed endless, and the crystal-clear water sparkled under the sun, creating a postcard-perfect scene.

 The beach is one of the most popular places to go in Miami for both locals and visitors, and a go-to spot for tourists stopping by while staying in Miami before a cruise.